-Teaching methods draw on a mixture of lectures, seminars, tutorials, practical sessions and field visits.
+We teach through a variety of lectures, seminars, tutorials and practicals in the field and in the lab.
+In both history and archaeology, field trips and visits are used as well as problem-based teaching methods.
 Students benefit from the contribution of practising archaeology, heritage and history professionals and from the opportunities within the MA, MRes, MPhil and PhD programmes to undertake their own bespoke research.

 The Department of History and Archaeology has very good links with heritage, museum and archive agencies within the city of Chester, from which students are able to benefit during the course of their studies.